Send money to Hong Kong

 There are a range of services you can use to convert your Australian dollars into Hong Kong dollars – banks, foreign exchange specialist and standard wire transfer.
 The service that works best for you will depend on the amount of money you are dealing with and how frequently you need to make transactions to Hong Kong.

-- Banks: As Hong Kong is among the world’s largest financial centres, most major Australian banks allow you to convert and send money there.
-However, banks usually offer a poor exchange rate and charge high conversion fees compared to specialist international money transfer providers.
+- Banks: As Hong Kong is among the world’s largest financial centres, most major Australian banks would allow you to convert and send money there.
+However, banks usually offer a poorer exchange rate and charge higher conversion fees compared to specialist international money transfer providers.
 If you decide to go with your bank, the money will be debited from your account and transferred to the designated account in Hong Kong.

 - Foreign exchange specialist: This is a great option for individuals and businesses that make regular money transfers to Hong Kong.
-International money transfer providers offer an attractive exchange rate and lower fees than the banks, saving you hundreds of dollars each year.
-If you set up an account with a foreign exchange specialist, money will be transferred from your everyday bank account to the account you have created with them and then it will be transferred to the recipient in Hong Kong.
-There are three main foreign exchange providers in Australia – OzForex, Currency Fair and World First.
+FX specialists offer an attractive exchange rate and lower fees than the banks, saving you potentially hundreds or thousands of dollars each year.
+If you set up an account with a foreign exchange specialist, money will be transferred from your everyday bank account to the account you have created with them, and then it will be transferred to the recipient in Hong Kong.

 - Standard wire transfer: This is a fast and easily accessible way of transferring funds from one person or entity to another.
 A wire transfer can be made from one bank account to another or through a transfer of cash at a branch.
-Western Union is one of the world’s biggest money transfer companies, with around 500,000 agent locations around the world.
+Western Union is one of the world’s biggest money transfer companies, with over 525,000 agent locations around the world.
 A recipient can access the funds within minutes of a wire transfer, including picking up the cash in person.
-The exchange rate generally isn’t as good as a bank or foreign exchange specialist.
+However the exchange rate generally isn’t as good as a bank or foreign exchange specialist.

-Before booking a transaction make sure you’ve compared the day’s best exchange rates right here!
+Before booking a transaction make sure you’ve compared the day’s exchange rates so you can pick the best money transfer deal for you.

 What should I look for when choosing a foreign exchange provider?

 - Exchange rate: First and foremost is the exchange rate the provider is offering.
-Take the time to compare and calculate how many Hong Kong dollars you’ll receive for your Aussie dollar.
+Take the time to compare exchange rates and calculate how many Hong Kong dollars you’ll receive for your Aussie dollar.
 A few cents difference in the exchange rate could save you thousands of dollars.
-Make sure you compare quotes with Mozo!

-- Fees: Make sure you read the fine print, banks and foreign exchange specialists have a fee for converting your money, you may also be hit with a sending and receiving fee.
+- Fees: Make sure you read the fine print particularly when it comes to fees.
+Banks and foreign exchange specialists usually charge a fee for converting your money, and you may also be hit with a sending and receiving fee and third-party fees from your recipient's bank.

-- Transfer methods: In this day and age there are plenty of methods for transferring money overseas these include; online, on the phone, in person or even via an app.
+- Transfer methods: In this day and age there are plenty of methods for transferring money overseas, including online, on the phone, in person, or even via an app.

 - Turnaround time: How quickly will the recipient in Hong Kong have access to the funds?
 Minutes or days?
-The speed of the transfer will depend on which provider you go with.
+The speed of the transfer will depend on which provider you go with, but usually you can expect a turnaround between 1-5 business days.

-- Transfer limits: A lot of providers have a minimum and maximum amount you can transfer.
+- Transfer limits: A lot of providers have a minimum and maximum amount you can transfer in one go, over a day or even over a month, so make sure the option you go with suits the amount you want to transfer.

-- Pickup methods: The usual method is by electronic funds transfer but some services allow the recipient to pick up cash from a branch.
+- Pickup methods: The usual method is via electronic funds transfer but some services also allow the recipient to pick up cash from a branch.

 Making a one off transfer to Hong Kong

-As it’s a significant birthday, Mrs Smith has decided to dig deep and send her daughter $2500.
-So a lot of the money isn’t lost at sea during the transfer, Mrs Smith has chosen to use a foreign exchange specialist to send the birthday money.
+As it’s a significant birthday, Mrs Smith has decided to dig deep and send her daughter AU$2,500.
+To ensure a lot of the money isn’t lost at sea during the transfer, Mrs Smith has chosen to use a foreign exchange specialist to send the birthday money.
 This way she’ll secure a great exchange rate and low fees which means Mrs Smith’s daughter will receive more Hong Kong dollars!

 Making regular money transfers to Hong Kong